6 min read · Design

 Key takeaways

-- Dark exteriors are real design direction
+- Dark exteriors are a legitimate design direction, not a fad to dismiss

 FAQ